Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/histograms.rst

 .. note::

-    Ony ``flag`` and ``count`` histograms have default values.
+    Only ``flag`` and ``count`` histograms have default values.
 All other histograms start out empty and are only submitted if a value is recorded.

 ``boolean``
 -----------